-These tips can help you with the process of making plans to help guide your business to greater success.
+These tips can help you with the process of making a business plan for the new year to help guide your business to greater success.

 Entrepreneurs are typically highly creative and optimistic; as a result, they often have difficulty narrowing down their ideas from among all the exciting possibilities, whether it’s an opportunity to expand to a new market or choosing a better time management strategy.

 As you update your business plan, focus on what’s most important for your business to achieve this year.
 Then break your goals down into smaller tasks, to maximize productivity and enjoy the little successes that lead to big changes.